nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 4.

-* 4a.
+* 3b.
 The given format is invalid.

-    * 4a1.
+    * 3b1.
 ContactCS requests the user to provide the correct format and shows the valid command format
-    * 4a2.
+    * 3b2.
 User enters new input
-    * Steps 4a1 - 4a2 are repeated until the format for the entered input is correct
+    * Steps 3b1 - 3b2 are repeated until the format for the entered input is correct

       Use case resumes from step 4.

-**Use case: Mark frequently used contacts**
+**Use case: UC05 Mark frequently used contacts**

 **MSS**

-1. User requests to list/search persons
+1. User requests to list the contacts or [search (UC02)](#uc02) for a contact
-2. ContactCS shows a list of persons
+2. ContactCS shows a list of contacts
 3. User requests to mark certain contacts as frequently accessed
 4. ContactCS marks these contacts for quick access